-Small clumps are fairly straightforward to manage and can be removed by the home gardener.
+Small clumps are fairly straightforward to manage and can be removed by the home gardener by digging or spraying with weedkiller.
 However, we recommend you hire a qualified, professional company to control large clumps.
 The advantage of using professionals is that they draw up risk reports and offer treatment plans with a guarantee on its complete eradication, which is usually accepted by mortgage lenders.

 Digging the plant out of the ground can cause more problems in the long run, owing to its ability to regenerate from small pieces of root and the issues around its disposal.
 It is possible to gradually weaken the plant by removing all leaves as soon as they grow, which stops the plant photosynthesising.
 However, this method can take many years to have an effect.

 Chemical controls of removing Japanese knotweed